-- Reviewed the assessment completed by the Board of Directors to validate the Company's compliance with QFMA's law and relevant legislations including the Code; - Reviewed supporting evidence provided by the Board of Directors to validate the Company's compliance with QFMA's law and relevant legislations including the Code; and - Conducted additional procedures as deemed necessary to validate the Company's compliance with QFMA's law and relevant legislations including the Code (e.g. review governance policies, procedures and practices, etc.).
+- Examining the assessment completed by the Board of Directors to validate that the Company has process in place to comply with QFMA's law and regulations and other relevant legislation including the Code: - Examining supporting evidence provided by the Board of Directors to validate the Company's compliance with the Code; and - Conducting additional procedures as deemed necessary to validate the Company's compliance with the Code (e.g. review governance policies, procedures and practices, etc.).